Callaway Cars

 Callaway Cars Inc. is an American specialty vehicle manufacturer and engineering company that designs, develops, and manufactures high-performance product packages for cars, pickup trucks, and SUVs.
-They specialize in Corvettes and GM vehicles.
-New GM vehicles are delivered to Callaway facilities where these special packages and components are installed.
+They specialize in Corvettes and other General Motors (GM) vehicles.
+New GM vehicles are delivered to Callaway facilities where special packages and components are installed.
 Then the vehicles are delivered to GM new car dealers where they are sold to retail customers, branded as Callaway.
 Callaway Cars is one of four core Callaway companies, including Callaway Engineering, Callaway Carbon and Callaway Competition.

 History

 In 1973 Reeves Callaway (full name Ely Reeves Callaway III), son of Callaway Golf founder Ely Callaway Jr., was not in a financial position to start the racing career he was aspiring to.
 Instead, he went to work as a driving instructor at Bob Bondurant's racing school.
 While using the newly launched BMW 320i as a school car, he became familiar with its intricacies and deficiencies, and later convinced BMW to let him take one of its cars to his garage in Old Lyme, Connecticut, to tune it for more power.

 As a result, Callaway constructed and installed his first prototype turbocharger system and offered Car and Driver journalist Don Sherman the opportunity to drive the car resulting in a one-page article, giving the modified car great acclaim.
 Realizing its commercial potential, he told Sherman that he could make turbocharger kits available to the BMW community despite not having the necessary equipment to manufacture the components including a drill press.
 In 1977, he founded Callaway Cars, Inc.

 Over the years, Callaway developed turbocharger kits for BMW, Volkswagen, Porsche, Audi and Mercedes-Benz.
-He also developed the HH IndyCar V8 engine and later a twin turbo kit for the Alfa Romeo GTV6.
-The company would become famous in 1987 when they developed a twin turbo kit for the Corvette.
+He also developed the HH IndyCar V8 engine and later produced twin turbo conversions of the Alfa Romeo GTV6 for Alfa Romeo USA - 35 Twin Turbo GTV6 were produced, most of which still exist in 2023.
+This attracted the attention of GM engineering, which led Callaway to become famous in 1987 when they adapted the twin turbo conversion for the Corvette.
 Built under Regular Production Option (RPO) B2K, the Callaway Twin Turbo Corvette was available through Chevrolet dealers as a factory option.
 Callaway sold 510 of them over a period of five years.

 Callaway was also commissioned by Aston Martin to design new cylinder heads for the Aston Martin Virage 5.3L V8 engine, which led to him managing the engine program for its AMR1 Group C racer.

 Callaway Cars headquarters is in Old Lyme, Connecticut with West Coast facilities in Temecula, California, and European facilities in Leingarten, Germany.
 Its current projects are the Corvette Z06-based Callaway Corvette SC757, Stingray-based Callaway Corvette SC627, Callaway Tahoe/Suburban, Yukon/Yukon XL and Escalade/Escalade ESV SC480 and SC560, Callaway Camaro SC630 and SC750, and Cadillac-based Callaway CTS-V SC740.

+Reeves Callaway died on July 11, 2023, at the age of 75.